A clever partnership

 Excellence in health and sports research

-- La Trobe is ranked Australia’s top university for research in Physiology and Victoria’s best University for Other Medical and Health Sciences research.*
+- La Trobe is ranked one of Australia’s top universities for research in Physiology and Victoria’s best University for Other Medical and Health Sciences research.*

-- La Trobe’s Human Movement and Sports Science research team has been ranked ‘well above world-standard’ in three successive Excellence in Research Australia surveys undertaken in 2010, 2012 and 2015.*
+- La Trobe’s Human Movement and Sports Science research team has been ranked ‘well above world standard’ in four successive Excellence in Research Australia surveys undertaken in 2010, 2012, 2015 and 2018.

-- La Trobe’s academics are leaders in the field, ranked ‘well above world standard’ in 22 fields of study including Physical Sciences, Physiology, Nutrition and Dietetics, Neurosciences, Human Movement and Sport Science.*
+- La Trobe’s academics are leaders in the field, ranked ‘well above world standard’ in 23 fields of study including Physiology, Nutrition and Dietetics, Human Movement and Sport Science, and Psychology.*

-- Leading the ballet research programs is La Trobe’s Professor Jill Cook, an internationally regarded expert in musculoskeletal health with close to 300 published articles and presentations to Olympic and FIFA conferences in 2017.
+- Leading the ballet research programs is La Trobe’s Professor Jill Cook, an internationally regarded expert in musculoskeletal health with close to 330 published articles, and presentations to Olympic and FIFA conferences in 2017.